What is Twill Weave? 10 Twill Weave Derivatives

 1. ZigZag/ Waved/ Pointed Twill:

 After the basic Twill, the direction of the twill will reverse.
-That is, if regular repeat size is 4*4, then “1234” after “3214” in design.
+That is, if the regular repeat size is 4*4, then “1234” after “3214” in design.

 (i) Horizontal zig-zag